Our Lady's Curriculum Intent and Rationale

-French is taught in Key Stage 2.
-A virtual learning platform will be used to support the way children are taught by means of drama, performance, rhymes and stories.
+French is taught in Key Stage 2 by an experienced French teacher, Madame Buckley.
+A virtual learning platform is also used to support the way children are taught by means of drama, performance, rhymes and stories.
 Children will develop their conversational skills as the years progress and begin to extend their ability to write simple sentences and questions.
 In addition, children will gain an understanding of the cultural differences and traditions of European countries.

 All schools must make provision for personal, social, health and economic education of children in order for them to:

-Prepare to play an active role as citizens
+- Prepare children to enable them to play an active role as citizens

-Our Reception children follow the Early Years Foundation Stage Curriculum, this comprises of seven key areas of learning and development.
+Our Reception children follow the Statutory Framework for the Early Years Foundation Stage, this comprises of seven key areas of learning and development.